Zoom bolsters its ecosystem with first batch of Apps Fund investments

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-As part of its mission to “stimulate growth” across its burgeoning ecosystem of integrations, Zoom announced the $100 million Zoom Apps Fund back in April to make strategic investments in growth-stage startups setting out to capitalize on Zoom’s meteoric rise throughout the pandemic.
-Today, the video communication company announced the first roster of companies to receive cash injections from the fund, shining a light on a dozen Zoom ecosystem apps in the process.
+As part of a mission to “stimulate growth” across its burgeoning ecosystem of integrations, Zoom in April announced the $100 million Zoom Apps Fund.
+The fund is designed to make strategic investments in growth-stage startups that aim to capitalize on Zoom’s meteoric rise during the pandemic.
+Today, the video communication company announced the first roster of companies to receive cash injections from the fund.

 Zoom’s valuation has more than tripled over the past 18 months, with the rapid transition to remote work leading to a huge spike in cloud infrastructure spending and software to help the distributed workforce function as close to normal as possible.
 In the wake of Zoom’s newfound status as a verb, the San Jose-based company took a leaf out of Salesforce’s playbook by revealing plans to nourish a robust ecosystem of companies built on top of the Zoom platform.
-Back in October, Zoom launched the new Zoom Apps platform, serving as a marketplace for developers to integrate their apps into Zoom, spanning everything from whiteboarding and cloud storage services to call-transcriptions.
+Back in October, Zoom launched the new Zoom Apps platform, serving as a marketplace for developers to integrate their apps into Zoom, spanning everything from whiteboarding and cloud storage services to call transcriptions.

-While Zoom has invested in startups in the past, a dedicated fund formalized its position as a proactive investor.
-To qualify, companies must apply for funding and demonstrate that they have a market-ready product built for Zoom and which already has at least some traction — if they pass muster, they receive anything from $250,000 to $2.5 million in equity funding.
+While Zoom has invested in startups in the past, the dedicated fund has formalized its position as a proactive investor.
+To qualify, companies must apply for funding and demonstrate that they have a market-ready product that is built for Zoom and already has some traction.
+If they pass muster, they could receive anything from $250,000 to $2.5 million in equity funding.

-Four months after the fund’s formal unveiling, Zoom has now showcased 12 of the first companies to receive investments from the fund, spanning collaboration and productivity; community and charity; Diversity, Equity, Inclusion (DE&I) and people operations (PeopleOps); and gaming and entertainment.
-Zoom also invested in a further two companies which have chosen not to be disclosed.
+Four months after the fund’s formal unveiling, Zoom has showcased 12 of the first companies to receive investments from the fund, spanning collaboration and productivity; community and charity; diversity, equity, inclusion (DE&I) and people operations (PeopleOps); and gaming and entertainment.
+Zoom also invested in two companies that prefer not to be named.

 Collaboration and productivity